1. Brake squeal

 The right page when tire noise and wheel-bearing suspicion need to be separated.

-These are the parts pages worth opening after the diagnosis points at the right repair area.
+These are the parts guides worth opening after the diagnosis points at the right repair area.

 Brake Pads